-Bacon sizzling, coffee pot gurgling, and a warm plate of sticky buns on the counter.
+Bacon sizzling, coffee pot gurgling, and a warm plate of Caramel Pecan Cinnamon Rolls on the counter.
 That is my idea of a perfect morning!
 Especially when the baby sleeps a bit longer and I can have a few quiet minutes with my husband, sipping coffee before the hustle of the day begins.
-This sticky buns recipe is a delicious taste of my childhood.
+This caramel pecan cinnamon roll recipe is a delicious taste of my childhood.

 They are so easy to make, yet so elegant.
 They really make a statement on the brunch table!
 I like to make them for Christmas breakfast, or anytime I need something special for a brunch potluck.
-They are always a big hit!
+They are always a big hit.
+They go well with this Hearty Breakfast Casserole.

 You start with regular cinnamon rolls.
 You can even use refrigerated cinnamon rolls, but of course homemade is always best!
 Find my cinnamon roll recipe here: Kay’s Cinnamon Rolls.